open-telemetry/semantic-conventions/docs/database/database-spans.md

 <!-- END AUTOGENERATED TEXT -->
 <!-- endsemconv -->

-### Notes and well-known identifiers for `db.system`
+### Notes and well-known identifiers for `db.provider.name`

-The list above is a non-exhaustive list of well-known identifiers to be specified for `db.system`.
+The list above is a non-exhaustive list of well-known identifiers to be specified for `db.provider.name`.

 If a value defined in this list applies to the DBMS to which the request is sent, this value MUST be used.
 If no value defined in this list is suitable, a custom value MUST be provided.